marc-barker/simple-web-cache/README.md

 SWC is written in Java, and makes use of the following tool chain:
 - Conjure for API definitions and serde class generation (see `simple-web-cache-api`).
-- spring-boot for the web server.
+- Spring Boot for the web server.
 - SeaweedFS for file storage backend.
 - Gradle for build system.
 - Junit and AssertJ for testing.